Oh, Such a Night!

 Oh, Such a Night!
-(Swedish: O, en så'n natt!)
-It is a 1937 Swedish romantic comedy film directed by Anders Henrikson and starring Thor Modéen, Sickan Carlsson, Birgit Tengroth and Kirsten Heiberg.
+(Swedish: O, en så'n natt!) is a 1937 Swedish romantic comedy film directed by Anders Henrikson and starring Thor Modéen, Sickan Carlsson, Birgit Tengroth and Kirsten Heiberg.
 It was shot at the Råsunda Studios in Stockholm.
 The film's sets were designed by the art director Arne Åkermark.
 It is based on the 1924 German play Die vertagte Nacht by Franz Arnold and Ernst Bach, previously made into the 1936 British film The Interrupted Honeymoon and later into the 1953 West German release The Postponed Wedding Night.

 Synopsis

-When a couple head to Örebro to spend their wedding night, their honeymoon gets off to a bad start when the wife finds another woman in her husband's bed.
+A couple heads to Örebro to spend their wedding night.
+Their honeymoon gets off to a bad start when the wife finds another woman in her husband's bed.
 A series of complications ensue.